shitfuckery/usb_stick/RECIPE.md

  We will be manually installing the GRUB bootloader in order to pass the --removable option, which is required when installing to a USB stick and not available otherwise.

 <img width="100%" alt="A screenshot showing the bootloader installation screen." src="https://github.com/user-attachments/assets/96473add-0334-487e-a22c-5e7566d93a04" />

 After deselecting the GRUB installation checkbox click on the Next button.

 The next screen will show a summary of the configuration like the screenshot below.
 Review yours to make sure it is accurate.
 It is important that the “Filesystem operations” match the screenshot.
 If anything looks amis use the Back button to go back and make whatever changes are necessary.

 <img width="100%" alt="A screenshot showing the installation configuation summary." src="https://github.com/user-attachments/assets/475e8b8a-f730-4c0d-977a-6a3001350701" />

 After reviewing the summary click the Install button to start the actual installation process.
 Expect this process to take quite a while as it requires writing over 8GB of small files to the USB stick.

 Eventually the install will pause at a screen like the one shown below.
-This is where we will do some final manual work.
+This is where we will do some additional manual work.

 <img width="100%" alt="A screenshot showing the Installation Paused screen." src="https://github.com/user-attachments/assets/c103eb5e-24f6-427e-86d4-ea57c222cf5c" />

-At this point we will finalise the installation by manually creating the fstab and crypttab files, editing configuration so GRUB can work with LUKS encryption, installing additional software required to use GRUB on a USB stick, and then finally creating a new initial RAM disk and actually installing GRUB.
+Next we will manually create the fstab and crypttab files and edit the GRUB configuration so it can work with LUKS encryption

 ### Create /target/etc/fstab File